Preparing your application

 1. Personality Questionnaire on your preferred working style and behaviours

 - If you're shortlisted after the online tests, we'll arrange a 20 minute telephone interview to get to know you a bit better.
-On the call we'll ask you about your strengths; what do you enjoy doing and why?
+On the call we'll ask you about your motivation for applying to Nationwide, your chosen scheme and your strengths; what do you enjoy doing and why?

 Step 4 - The Final Stage!